-Can you get a mortgage with a CCJ?
+Can you get a CCJ Mortgage?

 Yes – There are mortgage lenders who will consider lending to clients who have a CCJ registered.
 As a guide, most high street lenders will require that CCJ’s that were registered over 3 years ago and are now marked as satisfied, plus you must pass their internal credit score.
 If you fall outside of the high street lenders criteria there are other lenders available via mortgage brokers, such as The Money Hub, who will lend to clients that have CCJ’s registered within the last 3 years.